-Measure On Waveforms applies measurements directly on the waveform as indicated on the Source1 control.
+Measure On Waveforms

+Applies measurements directly on the waveform as indicated on the Source1 control.

-Math On Parameters performs math (addition, subtraction. multiplication, division) on parameters indicated on the Source1 and Source2 controls.
+Math On Parameters

+Performs math (addition, subtraction, multiplication, division) on parameters indicated on the Source1 and Source2 controls.

-Advanced Web Edit uses Teledyne LeCroy's Processing Web for measurement setup.
+Advanced Web Edit

+Selecting this type uses Teledyne LeCroy's Processing Web for measurement setup.
 This feature, available with the XWEB option, allows you to chain practically unlimited math functions together for operation on your waveform measurements.

-- Touch inside the Source1 field and select a channel, math trace, 3. memory trace, or other waveform to be measured. - If you selected Measure On Waveforms, touch inside the Measure field and select a parameter from the pop-up menu.
+- 3. Touch inside the Source1 field and select a channel, math trace, memory trace, or other waveform to be measured. - 4.
+If you selected Measure On Waveforms, touch inside the Measure field and select a parameter from the pop-up menu.